stevenplatt/homelab/README.md

 The following containers are deployed with the Kebernetes cluster environment.

 This list is included for demonstration purposes and can be considered partial or otherwise incomplete.
+Documentation for individual service deployment instructions can be found on the wiki section of this repository.

 - Telecomsteve (Website)
 - ResearchEng Portfolio (Website)